c6401/pythonpy/README.rst

 For more examples, check out the `wiki <http://github.com/Russell91/pythonpy/wiki>`__.

-Pythonpy also supports ipython style tab completion, which you can enable as follows
+Pythonpy also supports ipython style tab completion, which you can enable by adding the following to your .bashrc

 ::

   $ if command -v find_pycompletion.sh>/dev/null; then source `find_pycompletion.sh`; fi

 ::

+The tab completion has a few quirks, all of which are necessary evils.
+If you find any regressions in behaviour, please report them though.